 Lydia is Tenderfoot's owner and barn manager.
-She has been riding since she was six months old and has studied many different disciplines under several talented trainers!
+She has been riding on the farm since she was six months old and has studied many different disciplines under several talented trainers!
 She started out barrel racing and has now made the switch to hunter jumper.
 She competed on the Millersville Equestrian Team for a few years and still does a few local shows here and there.
 She is a lifelong learner and knows that there is always something new to learn from other trainers and horses.
 Her passion is sharing her thirst for learning with other horse enthusiasts.
 When she is not around the horses you can either find her teaching at Central York Middle School or spending time with her husband and daughter.

 English Riding Instructor